pptestpptest/Nodes/Customization/RxSwift.md

 # Using RxSwift with Nodes

-While Nodes works out-of-the-box with [Combine](https://developer.apple.com/documentation/combine), the following custom configuration and setup is required to use other reactive frameworks, such [RxSwift](https://github.com/ReactiveX/RxSwift).
+While Nodes is configured by default for [Combine](https://developer.apple.com/documentation/combine), other reactive frameworks such [RxSwift](https://github.com/ReactiveX/RxSwift) require custom configuration and setup.

 ## Configure the Xcode Templates Generator

-Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.
+Specify a path to a custom config file by providing the `--config` option when executing the `nodes-xcode-templates-gen` command.

 <details>